maxobaxo/dad-helper-alt/README.md

 * Add user authentication to create personalized user accounts information.
   * Create functionality for users save returned games that they like to their profile.
   * Add ability to save data for multiple children.
+* Add user ability to contribute games to the database, crowdsourcing it!

 ## Technologies Used
 [React JS](https://reactjs.org/) | [Redux](http://redux.js.org/) | [React-Bootstrap](https://react-bootstrap.github.io/) | [JavaScript](https://www.javascript.com/) |